-Sulphur hexafluoride (SF6) is a greenhouse gas – one tonne is equivalent to approximately 23,900 tonnes of carbon dioxide.
-In 2016/17, leakage accounted for around 5% of our total scope 1 and 2 greenhouse gas emissions (excluding line losses).
+Sulphur hexafluoride (SF6) is a greenhouse gas – one tonne is equivalent to approximately 22,800 tonnes of carbon dioxide.

-Our energy use is dominated by gas and oil used by our US generation facilities.
+Our energy use is primarily gas and oil consumption in our US generation facilities.

-In 2016/17 we used approximately 2.5 million MWh of gas and 0.7 million MWH of electricity in our non-generation activities.
+In 2018/19 we used approximately 1.7 million MWh of gas and 0.6 million MWh of electricity in our non-generation activities.

 Fuel used by transport (million litres)

-The majority of water used by our Company is used for cooling at our generation facilities in the US and electricity cables in the UK.
+Most of the water we use is for cooling at our generation facilities in the US and electricity cables in the UK.
 This water is returned to source after use, so equates to zero consumption.
 Our water data is reported on a calendar year basis.

-Extracted water (for data) mains water (bottom data) (million cubic metres)
+Extracted water (top data) mains water (bottom data) (million cubic metres)

 Water used for cooling (million cubic metres)

-We have continued to implement environmental management systems certified to the international standard ISO 14001.
+We have environmental management systems certified to the international standard ISO 14001.

 100% of our material operations are covered by ISO 14001 environmental management systems.

-At 31 March 2017, approximately 93% of our employees worked to certified ISO 14001 environmental management systems, the same as last year.
-The remaining 7% are mainly office based employees in the US.
+At 31 March 2019, approximately 98% of our employees worked to certified ISO 14001 environmental management systems; the same as last year.
+The remaining 2% are mainly office based employees in the US.

 ISO 14001 employee coverage (%)